-At the end of the procedure your modified copy of CSTCONS ASSEMBLE and CSTCONS TEXT will be on 5VMRAC30's 505 test build disk.
+At the end of the procedure your modified copy of CSTCONS ASSEMBLE and CSTCONS TEXT will be on 5VMRAC40's 505 test build disk.
 It will be copied to RACFVM's 305 production build disk in the copy to production step later on.

 6.8 Task 6.
-Delete or Replace the ICHDEX01 Exit to select Password Protection Algorithm
+Add the ICHDEX01 Exit to select Password Protection Algorithm